 09 of 10

-This flavorful and tender pork is perfect on the rotisserie, where it can baste in its own juices, keeping it moist and tender.
-You'll need 2 whole pork tenderloins, or about 1.5 lbs of meat.
+This flavorful and tender Southwestern style pork tenderloin is perfect on the rotisserie, where it can baste in its own juices, keeping it moist and tender.
+You'll need 2 whole pork tenderloins or about 1.5 lbs of meat.
 Marinate them in garlic, herbs, oil, seasonings and chili powder for at least 2 hours and up to 12.

 Once you have secured them on the rotisserie spit, cook them for approximately 30 minutes or until the inner temperature reaches 160 F. The meat should rest for at least 10 minutes before slicing.
 Ready in under 1 hour.